Pacific Island

 The College of Micronesia (COM) serves 3 nations and 6 island groups over an area larger than the continental United States, with 1 Sustainable Agriculture, Research, and Education (SARE) Coordinator.
 There are significant geographic barriers in promoting and coordinating SARE activities in the islands.
 Both the University of Guam (UOG) and COM SARE Coordinators are nearing retirement.

-There is a crucial need to build a network of trained Sustainable Agriculture professionals across these islands in the region, with a peer to peer communications network on island sustainable agriculture issues.
-In the trainings, a goal of increasing WSARE grant applications and educational materials usage on the islands can be addressed.
+There is a crucial need to build a network of trained Sustainable Agriculture professionals across these islands in the region, with a peer to peer communications network, on island sustainable agriculture issues.
+In the trainings, a goal of increasing WSARE grant applications and educational materials usage on the islands was addressed.

-This multi-institution, multi-state project between UOG and COM aims to recruit, train and support a network of agricultural professionals from seven islands to increase their expertise in sustainable agriculture.
-Participating islands include Guam, Pohnpei, Chuuk, Kosrae, Yap, Marshall Islands, and Palau.
-Project Co-investigators have identified associate coordinators for Guam and Pohnpei and will recruit island WSARE liaisons with assistance of Extension Directors from Chuuk, Kosrae, Yap, Palau, and Marshall Islands.
+This multi-institution, multi-state project between UOG and COM aimed to recruit, train and support a network of agricultural professionals from seven islands to increase their expertise in sustainable agriculture.
+Participating islands included Guam, Pohnpei, Chuuk, Kosrae, Yap, and Marshall Islands.
+Project Co-investigators identified associate coordinators for Guam and Pohnpei and recruited island WSARE liaisons with assistance of Extension Directors from Chuuk, Kosrae, Yap, and Marshall Islands.

-After on-island tasks (conference calls, online training, ag professional survey) leading to the selection of one or more representatives, a one-week Sustainable Agriculture Liaison’s Conference will be held on Guam.
-Key topics include; WSARE grants, sustainable agriculture principles and practices, UOG-SARE curriculum development, and national online resources.
-Liaison post conference support will include seed money, monthly conference calls, a bi-monthly newsletter, and coaching in developing a WSARE grant for each island.
+On-island tasks were required (conference calls, online training, ag professional survey) building up to to the selection of one or more representatives that attended a one-week Sustainable Agriculture Liaison’s Conference on Guam.
+Key topics included; WSARE grants, sustainable agriculture principles and practices, UOG-SARE curriculum, and national online resources.
+Liaisons' post conference support included seed money for on island demonstrations, monthly conference calls, and coaching in developing a WSARE grant for each island.

-Objective 1: Recruit potential candidates from a pool of agricultural professionals from Guam, Pohnpei, Chuuk, Kosrae, Yap, Marshall Islands, and Palau to become WSARE liaisons.
+Objective 1: Recruit potential candidates from a pool of agricultural professionals from Guam, Pohnpei, Chuuk, Kosrae, Yap, Marshall Islands, and Palau to become Co-coordinator or WSARE liaisons.

-Upon initiation of the project, Land Grant staff and agricultural professionals will be notified of the project.
-Interested participants with approval from Extension Directors will complete the online SARE National Continuing Education Course 1, Sustainable Agriculture: Basic Principles and Concept Overview at: http://courses.sare.org/c1_1_1.htm, also course 3: Agricultural Ecosystem Management will also be utilized in the program trainings.
-From those completing the online course, one will be selected to conduct an island agricultural professional survey, similar to the island assessments conducted for the 2007 WSARE Sub-regional conference held on Guam, prior to attending the Guam Liaisons’ conference.
-The liaisons will be supported in these survey efforts through regular teleconferences.
+Upon initiation of the project, Land Grant staff and agricultural professionals across the region were notified of the project.
+Interested participants with approval from Extension Directors completed the online SARE National Continuing Education Course 1, Sustainable Agriculture: Basic Principles and Concept Overview at: http://courses.sare.org/c1_1_1.htm.
+Course 3: Agricultural Ecosystem Management will also be utilized in the program trainings.
+From those completing the online course, one from each island was selected to conduct an island agricultural professional survey, similar to the island assessments conducted for the 2007 WSARE Sub-regional conference held on Guam, prior to attending the Guam Liaisons’ conference.
+Unfortunately we were not able to recruit a partner from Palau.
+The liaisons were supported in these survey efforts through regular teleconferences.

 Objective 2: Train WSARE liaisons to increase their knowledge in sustainable agriculture and the WSARE program.

-After on-island tasks are completed leading to the selection of one or more representatives, a one-week Sustainable Agriculture Coordinator’s Conference will be held on Guam.
-Key topics included WSARE grants, sustainable agriculture principles,?practices, and SARE curriculum development by UOG.
-The UOG-SARE curriculum consists of many subjects such as farm planning, agroforestry and sloping land agriculture, permaculture and organic agriculture principals, soil and water conservation, plant propagation and small scale fruit and vegetable nurseries, irrigation and water management, chicken tractors, small-scale poultry production, mulching and sheet mulching, raised beds, container gardening, composting, fruit tree windbreaks, and others topics of participants interests.
-Liaisons will also be taken on field visits/farm tours of past and recently funded SARE grants?
+When on-island tasks were completed by the island representatives, a one-week Sustainable Agriculture Coordinator’s Conference was held on Guam, in September 2018.
+Key topics included; WSARE grants, sustainable agriculture principles/practices, and national SARE Continuing Education Program course (Modules 1 & 2), other SARE online resources, ATTRA resources, and SARE curriculum developed by UOG.
+The UOG-SARE curriculum consists of a range of New Farm subjects such as farm planning, agroforestry and sloping land agriculture, permaculture, organic agriculture principals, soil and water conservation, plant propagation and small scale fruit and vegetable nurseries, irrigation and water management, chicken tractors, small-scale poultry production, mulching and sheet mulching, raised beds, container gardening, composting, fruit tree windbreaks, and others topics of participants interests.
+Liaisons were also taken on field visits/farm tours of past and recently funded SARE grants.

 Objective 4: Increase WSARE awareness, grant applications, and use of SARE resources in the Western Pacific.

-Upon returning to their islands, each liaison will conduct a needs assessments, conduct SARE grant promotion workshop, and write a PDP or professional producer grant, and set up a sustainable agriculture demonstration.
-Following the conference $2,000 seed money subcontracts will be issued to WSARE liaisons to implement a WSARE demonstration site in their island.
-Upon completion and approval of the subcontract application, participants will receive an initial $1,000 for a demonstration implementation and the final $1,000 on providing photographic evidence of the demonstration in place.
-The WSARE demonstration will be utilized as a tool in WSARE outreach.
+Upon returning to their islands, each liaison met with agriculture professionals and producers in a WSARE grant promotion meeting.
+Several formed local grant teams to write a professional producer grant.
+All worked on establish a sustainable agriculture demonstrations during 2019.
+Following the WSARE PDP Conference in Guam $2,000 seed money subcontracts for each island ($12,000) was issued to COM FSM office for disbursement to the WSARE liaisons.
+This was to implement a WSARE demonstration site in their island.
+Upon completion and approval of the subcontract application, participants received an initial $1,000 for the demonstration implementation and the final $1,000 on completion of the site demonstration.
+COM FSM handled oversight of the demonstration projects.
+The WSARE demonstration is a site tool in WSARE outreach for the each island.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.